Eli Dershwitz: US Championships

-World Championship competitions
+World Championships

-Dershwitz was the 2015 Under-20 World Saber Champion.
+Dershwitz was the 2023 World Saber Champion, and the 2015 Under-20 World Saber Champion.
 He was the only American men's saber fencer to win a world title.
-He is a five-time Junior World Fencing Championships and Cadet World Championships team member.

-He won a silver medal at the 2012 Junior World Championships, a bronze medal at the 2013 Junior World Championships, and the gold medal at the 2015 Junior World Fencing Championships—the first title for a US men's saber fencer at the junior world championships.
+Dershwitz is a five-time Junior World Fencing Championships and Cadet World Championships team member.
+He won a silver medal at the 2012 Junior World Championships, a bronze medal at the 2013 Junior World Championships, and the gold medal at the 2015 Junior World Fencing Championships (in Tashkent, Uzbekistan, where relatives of his are buried)—the first title for a US men's saber fencer at the junior world championships.
 In March 2013, Dershwitz was the number-two-ranked world junior saber fencer.

-In 2013, Dershwitz fenced in men's sabre at the 2013 World Fencing Championships, where he finished 36th after a 15-12 loss to Matyas Szabo (Germany).
-He was also the youngest member of the US national team in 2013, at 17 years of age.
+In 2013, Dershwitz fenced in men's sabre at the 2013 World Fencing Championships, where he finished 36th after a 15–12 loss to Matyas Szabo (Germany).
+He was also the youngest member of the US national team in 2013, at 17 years of age, and a rising high school senior.
 Dershwitz also competed in men's sabre at the 2014 World Fencing Championships in Kazan, Russia, in men's sabre at the 2015 World Fencing Championships in Moscow, Russia, and in the 2016 Senior Team World Championships in Rio de Janeiro.
 He won a silver medal in saber at the 2018 World Fencing Championships in China.

+In 2023, Dershwitz won the men's World Saber Championship at 27 years of age, becoming the first American male world saber champion.
+In the competition he defeated reigning Hungary's world champion and three-time Olympic champion Áron Szilágyi (trailing Szilagyi 10-4, he rallied and won 15-13), Korea's Gu Bon-gil (two-time Olympic gold medalist), Italy's World No. 3 and three-time Olympic medalist Luigi Samele, Korean 2019 Team World Champion Ha Han-sol, and Georgia's World No. 1 and reigning European champion Sandro Bazadze.
+He became the first American man to win an individual world championship title in saber.
+He joined a number of other Jewish fencers who had won the saber world championship: Hungarian János Garay, won the third world saber championship in 1925, he died at the Mauthausen concentration camp in 1945), Hungarian Sándor Gombos (1926 and 1927), Hungarian Endre Kabos (1934 and 1935; who also died during the Holocaust), Russian Yakov Rylsky (1958, 1961 and 1963), and Russian Mark Rakita (1967).

+In 2023, Dershwitz was named the men's recipient of the Jewish Sports Heritage Association 2023 Dolph Schayes Outstanding Achievement by a Jewish Athlete Award.